V-Sekai/manuals/decisions/20240709-anwave-set-nvidia-watt-limit.md

-# Proposed: Set Nvidia Watt Limit with Anwave
+# Draft: Set Nvidia Watt Limit with Anwave

 ## The Context